mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 That feedback is reasonable and expected.
 One person may find a terse review comment to be brusque or rude.
 Another may judge the same comment as concise and efficient.

+There are many choices available to you during a code review.
+It's not important that you make my choices, just that you recognize that there *are* choices. (todo: rewrite)

-No one can hand you a recipe for a perfect code review.
+No one can hand you a recipe for a perfect review.
 The techniques that work best will depend on the author's personality, your relationship with them, and your team's culture.
-You can hone your approach by paying attention to your results and thinking critically about them.
+Hone your approach by paying attention to your results and thinking critically about them.
 When you encounter tension in a review, take a step back to evaluate why it happened.
 Also, take notice of the quality of your reviews.
-If you feel unable to bring code to the standard you want, think about what aspects of the review process are hindering you.
+If you feel unable to bring code up to your quality standards, think about what aspects of the review process are hindering you and how you can address them.

 Good luck, and may your code reviews be human-like.